Compact Looper, Compact Looper Horizontal, Compact Looper with LED, Compact Momentary Looper, and Latching + Momentary

 The kill switch looper adds either a latching or momentary kill switch as a second switch along with a single true bypass looper.
-The momentary version is soft touch switch that can be used to create a shudder effect.
+Use the momentary version’s soft touch switch to create a shudder effect.
 The signal is only killed while you’re holding down the switch.
-The latching switch can be toggled on or off.
+Turn the signal off and leave it off with a latching switch.
 The latching version includes an LED that indicates when the signal is off.

 The buffer looper preserves your signal while saving space and money by combining a true bypass looper with a buffer.
 The buffer is active whether the switch is in bypass or loop mode.

 Please note: Stereo loopers are not available with an LED.

 The active trails looper keeps the loop’s ‘trails’ going after you switch off the loop.
 It features an active mixing circuit to keep the bypass and loop signals strong.
-The loop and bypass signals’ levels can be trimmed or boosted with control knobs.
+Trim or boost the loop and bypass signals’ levels with dual control knobs.
 A master bypass switch bypasses all active circuitry to send the signal straight down the line.
-Check out a demo of the trails looper in action.
+Check out this demo video to see the trails looper in action.
 Please note that the pedal in the video is larger than our current version, but the circuitry is the same.